GoogleCloudPlatform/pci-gke-blueprint/docs/cicd.md

 `git clone https://github.com/GoogleCloudPlatform/inspec-gcp-pci-profile.git`

 A container needs to be created which runs the InSpec profile in the pipeline.
+Choose a tag for the container according to the version in the inspec.yml file in the Inspec profile's repository.
+Note, that you will have to specify this tag as substituation parameter in Cloud Build (parameter `_INSPEC_PROFILE_DOCKER_TAG`).

 Build a container by running:

 `docker build . -t gcr.io/<project_id>/inspec-gcp-pci-profile:<version>`